-Skadden, Arps, Slate, Meagher & Flom (“Skadden”) advises corporations and financial institutions on business transactions and operations in Asia and the United States, as well as the rest of the world.
-With approximately 100 attorneys in the Asia Pacific region — residing in our Beijing, Hong Kong,* Shanghai, Singapore,* Sydney* and Tokyo offices — Skadden has the resources to handle the largest and most complex transactions.
+Skadden, Arps, Slate, Meagher & Flom ("Skadden") advises corporations and financial institutions on business transactions and operations in Asia and the United States, as well as the rest of the world.
+With approximately 90 attorneys in the Asia Pacific region — residing in our Beijing, Hong Kong,* Seoul, Shanghai, Singapore,* Sydney* and Tokyo offices — Skadden has the resources to handle the largest and most complex transactions.
 Our global network of offices strategically positions the firm to coordinate and execute the cross-border elements of these transactions.
-Skadden ranked as a "Tier 1" firm for Corporate/M&A in Asia Pacific, China and Hong Kong in Asian Legal Business’ Corporate/M&A Rankings 2012.
+Skadden ranked as a "Tier 1" firm for Corporate/M&A in China and Hong Kong in Asian Legal Business’ Corporate/M&A Rankings 2014.
 Skadden was the only U.S. firm to achieve this accolade three years in a row.
 We ranked first in M&A by dollar value of deals in Asia Pacific and China according to 2013 year-end rankings from Bloomberg.
 Skadden was named "Client Service Firm of the Year" for the Asia Pacific region by Chambers Asia 2012 and recognized as the "International Law Firm of the Year" for Hong Kong in 2011 and for Japan in 2010 by Chambers Asia.

 The firm has handled matters in Bangladesh, China, Hong Kong, India, Indonesia, Japan, Macau, Malaysia, Pakistan, the Philippines, Singapore, South Korea, Sri Lanka, Taiwan, Thailand and Vietnam.